aws-controllers-k8s/examples/usecases/event-driven-pipeline/README.md

 # result:
 f0u3vt3y4q2r1ot11m7v809y6  # VirtualClusterId
 ```
-Then, apply the manifest to create the Step Functions state machine.
+Apply the `sfn.yaml` manifest to create the Step Functions state machine.
 ```bash
 kubectl apply -f ack-yamls/sfn.yaml
 ```

 ### Create an EventBridge rule
 The last step is to create an EventBridge rule which is used as an event broker to receive event notifications from S3.
-Whenever a new file, such as a new spark script, is created in the S3 bucket, the EventBridge rule will evaluate (filter) the event and invoke the Step Functions if it matches the specified rule pattern, triggering the configured spark job.
+Whenever a new file, such as a new Spark script, is created in the S3 bucket, the EventBridge rule will evaluate (filter) the event and invoke the Step Functions if it matches the specified rule pattern, triggering the configured Spark job.

 ```bash
 kubectl get StateMachine -o jsonpath={.items..status.ackResourceMetadata.arn}